Ross 614

 Ross 614 (V577 Monocerotis) is a red dwarf UV Ceti flare star and it is the primary member of a nearby binary star system in the constellation of Monoceros.
-This star has a magnitude of about 11, making it invisible to the unaided eye even though it is one of the stars nearest to the Sun.
-This system is among the closest to the Sun at an estimated distance of about 13.3 light years.
+It is among the nearest stars at a measured distance of about 13.4 light years, but despite this close distance, is invisible to the naked eye, being of apparent magnitude 11.
 Because this star is so close to the Earth it is often the subject of study, hence the large number of designations by which it is known.

 Binary star system

 This binary star system consists of two closely spaced low-mass red dwarfs.
 The secondary star is a dim magnitude 14 lost in the glare of the nearby primary star.